uraimo/SwiftyGPIO/README.md

 This library provides an easy way to interact with digital GPIOs using Swift on Linux.
 You'll be able to configure a port attributes (direction,edge,active low) and read/write the current value.

-It's built to run **exclusively on Linux ARM Boards** (RaspberryPi, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.
+It's built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.

-**Do you own an unsupported/untested board and would like to help?
-Check out issue  [#10](https://github.com/uraimo/SwiftyGPIO/issues/10)**

 ## Supported Boards